Gap probability for products of random matrices in the critical regime: Asymptotic analysis

 This yields

 for some constant~$C>0$ independent of~$a$.

 For~$\zeta \in \lambda$, we have

 for~$C>0$ which does not depend on~$a$.
-The later inequality is easy to prove by writing out the norm in the left-hand side and changing the variables by~\eqref{Transformation82}.
-We remind that the contour~$\gamma$ is specified in Fig.~\ref{contours} and it crosses the $x$-axis at~$1/(\alpha a)$.
+The later inequality is easy to prove by writing out the norm on the left-hand side and changing the variables according to~\eqref{Transformation82}.
+We remind that the contour~$\gamma$ is specified in Fig.~\ref{contours} and it intersects the $x$-axis at~$1/(\alpha a)$.

 Set

 then the inequalities~\eqref{I812} and~\eqref{I813} imply

 By the standard theory of small-norm Riemann--Hilbert problems for varying contours this means that~\ref{problem_u-rh} has a unique solution for large enough~$a$ and that~$U^-(\zeta)$ satisfies